Word Helper

 Practice English Vocabulary

 Word Helper offers three types of vocabulary practice: a definition quiz, a word family quiz, and a synonym matching game.
-All questions are drawn from the same 96 words in Word Explorer so every quiz reinforces what you read in the dictionary section.
+All questions are drawn from the same 96 words in Word Explorer so every quiz reinforces what you read in Word Explorer.
 Use the quizzes as a spaced-review check after studying word pages, or as a quick vocabulary warmup.

 Choose a quiz